 Cost of hiring consultants for Permit implementation activities.

-Cost of materials as capital investments.

-Cost of sampling for water quality monitoring.

-Cost of laboratory analysis of monitoring samples.

-Indirect costs associated with the costs reported for 6.2.a to 6.2.g.

-Cost Accounting
+5.3 Cost Accounting

 Permittees shall track all expenditures directly related to Permit implementation activities for each fiscal year beginning July 1 and ending June 30.

 Permittees shall treat standardized cost categories as mutually exclusive.
 Similarly, if an activity or a project is a collaboration among multiple Permittees or co-Permittees, each jurisdiction shall only report their portion of the cost.
 The sum of all reported costs shall be the total cost of implementing such an activity or program.